 Preheat the oven at 150°C or 300°F.

-Cut the heirloom tomatoes in half horizontally.
+Cut the heirloom tomatoes in half crossways.

 Place the heirloom tomatoes, skin side down, on a baking paper-lined sheet pan.